opendatadurban/scoda/README.md

 =# \q
 ```
 Construct your db app-side:
-1. Download this [data folder](https://drive.google.com/drive/folders/1tnI_EveGeeJg8-WnP5Js2doMDsQGT2Vh) and empty it's contents into the /scoda/data directory, extracting the contents out of the zipped files.
+1. Request Access to the data and empty it's contents into the /scoda/data directory, extracting the contents out of the zipped files.
 No zipped files or empty folders should be in the scoda/data folder.
 2. Request access to the drive data folder if unable to download data.
 3. Activate your local environment
 ```